Average Cost of Building a 3 Bedroom House in Kenya

 It is important to understand that the highlighted points are quite general and can only give you a rough estimate of total costs.

 Quality of finishes

 To bring it into perspective, building a modest house (with standard finishes) in Nairobi costs can about Sh.
 30,000 per square metre (SQM), and a high-end home costs upwards with executive finishing can cost up to Sh 45,000 per square metre.

 The internal and external features of a house are key determinants of building costs.
 Reducing the size and number of windows, for example, can lower your building costs while using vaulted ceilings and high roof pitches can greatly increase your costs.

 If you want your house to have a rectangular shape, then it will cost you less cash than a person who is going for a house with angles as well as corners.
-The corners and angles will result to requirement of intensive labor not forgetting the fact that more materials will be required.
+The corners and angles will result in the requirement of intensive labor not forgetting the fact that more materials will be required.
 The shape of the roof can also add or reduce the cost of building a house.
 For instance, a hip roof requires more materials and labor than a gable one.

 Size of the house (plinth area)